 Our website contains a wealth of local and national resources – from Shelter House located in Northern Virginia to national initiatives such as the National Domestic Violence Hotline; feel free to integrate what you need.

 The presence of COVID-19 has brought to light the challenges faced by millions of men, women, and children.
 Take this opportunity to protect those less fortunate.
 Protect yourself and stay safe.
 Indeed, this too shall pass, and when it does, may we all be stronger, better informed, and healthy.

 Jaleh Moslehi, P.E.

-The Center supports the development of projects that improve women's lives, not only locally but beyond our shores.
-Ambitious yes, but not out of the realm of possibilities.
 At a time when the mass media here and in other parts of the world desires women to focus on individual improvements to feel empowered, our goals are to work collectively to improve women's conditions beyond the physical and individual imprint, with a specific focus on the prevention of domestic violence and human trafficking.